ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 13.1.3 The `subgraph:ReferenceResolver`

 Reference resolver is a function that resolves an entity of a specific type using its primary key.
-When the graph router needs to resolve an entity, it calls the reference resolver and passes the primary key and the `__typename` field of the entity.
-The reference resolver then returns the entity with the given primary key.
+When the router requires a particular entity to be resolved, it invokes the corresponding entity's reference resolver.
 Following is the type definition of a reference resolver defined in `graphql.subgraph` module.

 ```ballerina
 public type ReferenceResolver function (subgraph:Representation representation) returns record {}|service object {}|error?;